pasmargo/gsemparse/README.md

 # TODO:

+* '0' as padding might be dominating.
+At the moment I created a zero embedding for this entry.
+  * You can continue testing with python test2.py
+* DB encoding results in a suspiciously regular matrix.
+Investigate that.
 * Check why the dbr linking of "angelina jolie" works so bad.
   * When printing the encoding of that mention, I find very small floating values.
 Possibly due to:
   * A strong regularization,